raachely/AcousticSimilarity/README.md

       * Gy101_file1-spike2.mat
       * motifReturn-Gy101_file1.txt

 Single spike files can contain spike times for multiple units from a single session.
 There are no restrictions on where the tutor song .wav file needs to be.
-Your current directory should be set to the 'data' folder when running these analyses.
+Your current directory should be set to the parent of the 'data' folder when running these analyses.
 These restrictions stem from  `reportOnData.m` and `loadSpikeDAta.m`, which are functions that find associated files/metadata for a given bird/session.
 Modify these accordingly if your data structure differs.

 ### To run: